Dental Assistant FAQ

 A dental assistant in the Army is called a dental specialist.
 In the Air Force and Navy they are referred to as dental assistants.
 Typically, training to become a dental assistant will take an additional 8 weeks after a recruit completes 8-10 weeks of basic training in the military.
 This will vary among branches of the military.

 The skills learned in Advanced Individual Training may include preventative dentistry, dental office procedures, x-ray techniques, dental hygiene procedures.
-The job duties of a dental specialist in the military are not usually different than those duties in the civilian world, including assisting the dentist and office tasks.
+The job duties of a dental specialist in the military are not usually different from those duties in the civilian world, including assisting the dentist and office tasks.

-There are questions related to background information on various forms required by the Dental Assisting National Board (DANB).
-These questions must be answered and there could be follow up if the answer indicates past criminal behavior.
+There are questions related to background information on various forms required by the Dental Assisting National Board (DANB)These questions must be answered and there could be follow up if the answer indicates past criminal behavior.
 Policies may vary from state to state, but 39 states recognize or require DANB certification.
 Although background checks may be a part of the hiring process, it is up to the employer.

 SOURCES